arnoldthchan/wikimaps/README.md

   - Check the migrations folder to see what gets created in the DB
 6. Run the seed: `npm run knex seed:run`
   - Check the seeds file to see what gets seeded in the DB
+  - The seed files add the users "Alice", "Bob", "Charlie", "Devin", and "Earl".
+Their accounts can be accessed by using their names as both the login and password.
 7. Run the server: `npm run start`
 8. Visit `http://localhost:8080/`
 9. Wiki some maps